 Colorful houses, salty sea air and a harbor straight out of a picture book.
 But Lunenburg has a lot more to offer: I'll tell you my favorite spots in one of Nova Scotia's most picturesque towns.

-A creative vibe, lots of history and fresh sea air: a stop in the versatile harbor town of Lunenburg is simply a must on a trip through Canada’s second smallest province, Nova Scotia.
-In this guide, I’ll reveal my personal highlights in Lunenburg and give you a few helpful tips for one of Nova Scotia’s greatest treasures.
+Creative vibe, lots of history and fresh sea air: A stop in the versatile port city of Lunenburg is simply a must on a trip through Canada’s second smallest province, Nova Scotia.
+In this guide, I’ll reveal my personal highlights in Lunenburg and give you some helpful tips for one of Nova Scotia’s greatest treasures.

 With its harbor, Lunenburg also became an important economic pillar of the region: Fishing became an important source of income and also attracted other industries such as large shipyards.
 Cod and lobster fishing still play a role in Lunenburg today, although not quite as big as they once were.